Succinic Acid For Skin: How To Use It & How Does It Benefit

 What Is Succinic Acid?

 Succinic acid is found naturally in amber and sugarcane and can be obtained through the process of fermentation for commercial use.
-Although it is not backed by enough scientific research yet, succinic acid is being compared with salicylic acid by skincare enthusiasts.
+Although it is not backed by enough scientific research yet, succinic acid is often compared with salicylic acid by skincare enthusiasts.
 While its application and benefits are under analysis, it is already being used actively in the food and pharmaceutical sector for different purposes (1).

 Succinic acid was found to be soluble in ethyl esters, methanols, ethanols, and more.
 The acid was also found to mix well with water (2).